Terradue/cwl2puml/docs/index.md

-  Args:     `workflow` (`str`): The CWL workflow file (it can be an URL or a file on the File System)     `workflow-id` (`str`): The ID of the main Workflow to render     `output` (`Path`): The output file where streaming the PlantUML diagram
+  Args:     `workflow` (`str`): The CWL workflow file (it can be an URL or a file on the File System)     `workflow-id` (`str`): The ID of the main Workflow to render     `output` (`Path`): The output file where streaming the PlantUML diagram     `convert_image` (`bool`): Flag to ton on/off the image generation (on, by default)     `puml_server` (`str`): The host of a PlantUML as a service server (uml.planttext.com by default) `image_format` (`ImageFormat`): The output image format of the PlantUML diagram ('png' by default)

   Returns:     `None`: none

 Options:
-  --workflow-id TEXT  ID of the main Workflow  [required] --output PATH       Output directory path  [required] --help              Show this message and exit.
+  --workflow-id TEXT        ID of the main Workflow  [required] --output PATH             Output directory path  [required] --convert-image BOOLEAN   Flag to ton on/off the image generation (on, by
+                            default)
+  --puml-server TEXT        The host of a PlantUML as a service server
+                            (uml.planttext.com by default)
+  --image-format [png|svg]  The output image format of the PlantUML diagram
+                            ('png' by default)
+  --help                    Show this message and exit.
 ```

 i.e.